Daph1986/mamamaki/README.md

 8. <br>
 Some extra fields have been added to the add recipe page, namely "remarks", "additional notes" and a switch for if it's a vegetarian recipe.

+9. <br>
+Initially the color of the sidenav was #df5b5b but this has been changed to #eb6161 to ensure that even when a page has a lot of content there is always a color difference between the sidenav and the background.

 ### Fonts and icons